 1. Thou shalt master the Exam Objectives – This is the Genesis of your prep.
 You have to make sure you download the Exam Objectives and study them very – very carefully.
-Whether it is CompTIA, Microsoft or any other, this document limits the universe of knowledge and skills you will be questioned on.
-The flipside of that is that you can be quizzed on any part of it…
+Whether it is CompTIA, Microsoft, or any other, this document limits the universe of knowledge and skills you will be questioned on.
+The flip side of that is that you can be quizzed on any part of it…

 4. Thou shalt follow a Study Plan – make sure to have an organized study plan that step by step takes you down the exam objectives and sub-objectives you need to focus on.
 If your studies are not organized and focused you will end up with too many blind spots.

-5. Thou shalt study the incorrectly answered questions – All questions you answered incorrectly during any practice test need extra attention from your part as you have proven your ability to mess these up.
+5. Thou shalt study the incorrectly answered questions – All questions you answered incorrectly during any practice test need extra attention on your part as you have proven your ability to mess these up.
 If it’s pure knowledge see below but if it’s something about how it’s phrased that throws you off then analyze it from all angles till you figure it out as these formulations may happen at the exam too…

 6. Thou shalt Drill again and again – Drill questions should be organized by exam objectives to enable you to follow an organized approach that is focused on your weaknesses as they relate to the exam objectives (see Commandment 1 above – this is all you care about, remember?).